maurer2/typescript-improvements-slides/slides/chapters/modeling-types.md

 image: https://source.unsplash.com/collection/94734566/1920x1080
 ---

-When using types it is possible to split them up into logical units and composite new types from other types via **Intersection types**.
+### Intersection types

+Intersection types can be used to compose types from subtypes or other, unrelated types.

 ```ts
 type CustomerDefaultFields = {